History students at UM-Dearborn create a History Portfolio as part of their studies.

 Creating Your History Portfolio

-- Open a web browser (Google Chrome works best)
+1. Open a web browser ( Google Chrome works best)

-- Click on the red Create button Choose Classic Sites
+5. Click on the red Create button, select in Classic Sites

-- Search for “UMD History” and select the UMD History MPortfolio Template.
-Scroll down and click Select.
+7. Search for “UMD History” and select the UMD History MPortfolio Template

-- Give your portfolio a Name and modify the site location so it is easy for someone to remember (ex: your uniqname or first name; this will be the address people will use to access your portfolio)
+8. Give your portfolio a Name and modify the site location so it is easy for someone to remember (ex: your uniquename or first name; this will be the address people will use to access your portfolio).

-- When you are done editing and changing the sharing permissions, email the link to your portfolio to firstname.lastname@example.org by the end of the semester in which you are graduating with your history degree.
+When you are done editing and changing the sharing permissions, submit your portfolio to email@example.com by the last day of exams for the term in which you wish to graduate.